 And by the way, if you think clicking on such links is a swell idea, think again.
 Yea, they are selling you a weight loss plan.
 There is no "weird old tip" other than "give me all your money".

 Here is an interesting variation - the grimacing old man image.
 Apparently, our eyes are drawn to this for some reason.
 The human brain is programmed for facial recognition (see my posting on Understanding Neural Networks) and is thus drawn to this image.
-The fact the man appears to be in pain or unhappy (and how do our brains register emotions from appearance - and why?
+The fact the man (or is it a woman?
+Androgyny sells, too!) appears to be in pain or unhappy (and how do our brains register emotions from appearance - and why?
 Think about it) is another distracting feature.
 The net result is eyeballs, and hopefully clicks for their crappy mortgage deals.
 Again, if you fall for this, you have no one but yourself to blame!

 So is this a bad thing?
 Perhaps it is merely annoying.
 On the good side, it is a way of telegraphing a particularly bad deal.
 If you see the bearded man, the big-titty jogging lady, the cleavage newscaster, the rotating big-eyed kids, the neon cookies - or any other arresting image designed to catch your eye - that whatever they are advertising is probably a totally raw deal.